-Courses & Groups 2018/19
+Courses & Groups 2019

 About our courses

 Our courses can help you learn practical ways of managing your problems alongside others who are struggling with the same issues.
-Courses consist of 6 weekly sessions, lasting 1 or 1.5 hours on weekdays or evenings, and occasionally Saturday mornings.
+Courses consist of 6 weekly sessions, lasting 1.5 hours on weekdays or evenings, and occasionally Saturday mornings.

 The courses are mainly based on cognitive behavioural therapy (CBT).
 We will focus on how you think, so you can change the way you feel and act.
 All of this will be explained at the first session.

-Emotional Regulation for Women This is a women’s group running over 6 weeks to explore the process of ‘making friends with our emotions’.
+Emotional Regulation for Women – This is a women’s group running over 6 weeks to explore the process of ‘making friends with our emotions’.
 By building positive experiences and reducing vulnerability, the course helps participants to befriend and manage our emotions.

-Grounded!
-This course is designed to help men to explore how the concept of masculinity contributes to shaping their identity.
+Grounded! – This course is designed to help men to explore how the concept of masculinity contributes to shaping their identity.
 There is a myth that women are the only ones allowed to have mood swings, but men are allowed to have them too.
 The course can help men identify the triggers that cause them to experience the anxiety, stress, frustration, sadness and anger that can be associated with body chemistry and loss of male identity.

-For further information about any of our courses, call Dee on 0117 952 5742
+For further information about any of our courses or groups, call 0117 952 5742 and ask for Dee

-Bristol Changes is a mental health charity that provides peer support meetings for adults who suffer mental distress.
+Bristol Changes – is a mental health charity that provides peer support meetings for adults who suffer mental distress.
 They currently run 9 meetings every week in different places around the city.
 They hold a drop-in group at Nilaari every Monday afternoon from 1 – 3pm.
 Anyone welcome.

-For further information about Changes e-mail email@example.com or phone 0117 941 1123
+For further information e-mail firstname.lastname@example.org ☎︎0117 941 1123